Our goal is to promote and spread the study and knowledge of the Latin and Greek languages and literatures.

 The classical languages allow us to travel in space and time, and to acquire a critical awareness of our own time, and at the same time of the two distinctive features of human nature: ratio and oratio, or, to use a single Greek word that includes the meanings of both, lógos.

-To achieve this goal of ours, in addition to our long-distance lessons (scholae per Rete), we offer scholae aestivae in Italia (an intensive summer course at the advanced level) and scholae Romanae (at all the levels).
+To achieve this goal of ours, in addition to our online Latin and Greek courses, we offer scholae aestivae in Italia (an intensive summer course at the advanced level) and scholae Romanae (at all the levels).
 We also offer courses in the teaching of Latin and Greek by the nature method (scholae pro magistris).

 Furthermore, we are willing (provided a sufficient number of people are interested) to send our teachers to give an intensive course (scholae ubique).